Our Mission

 Our region is already beset by climate emergencies, earthquakes, windstorms and flooding.
 How are we going to get out?

-The Sammamish Town Center is being promoted as a destination for dining, shopping, and civic events, but parking will be limited to one space per housing unit, which may not be sufficient given the average number of cars per household.
+The Sammamish Town Center is being promoted as a destination for dining, shopping, and civic events, but parking will likely be limited, which may not be sufficient for the number of cars per household, for employers, for visitors to Merrill Gardens and for Town Center shoppers.

 The amendment wants to put almost 400,000 square feet of retail in the Town Center.
 This is half the size of Bellevue Mall!
 Where are people going to park?